vchs/heroapp_TeenyURL/doc/interfaces.md

 ```javascript
 fetch(key, callback)
 ```
-This queries a mapping between a tiny URL key and the original URL.
+This queries a mapping between a shortened URL key and the original URL.

 * `key`

-    This is the key in the tiny URL.
+    This is the key in the shortened URL.

 * `callback`